kamranahmedse/developer-roadmap/src/data/guides/backend-project-ideas.md

   title: '20 Backend Project Ideas to take you from Beginner to Pro'
   description: 'Seeking backend projects to enhance your skills?
 Explore our top 20 project ideas, from simple apps to complex systems.
 Start building today!'
   ogImageUrl: 'https://assets.roadmap.sh/guest/backend-project-ideas-zxutw.jpg'
+relatedTitle: "Other Guides"
+relatedGuides:
+  "The 5 Best Backend Development Languages to Master (2024)": "/backend/languages" "Top 10+ Backend Technologies to Use in 2024: Expert Advice": "/backend/technologies" "Top 7 Backend Frameworks to Use in 2024: Pro Advice": "/backend/frameworks" "8 In-Demand Backend Developer Skills to Master": "/backend/developer-skills" "50 Popular Backend Developer Interview Questions and Answers": "/questions/backend" "25 Essential Backend Development Tools for 2024": "/backend/developer-tools"
 isNew: false
 type: 'textual'
 date: 2024-05-09